Green Funeral Homes

 The Funeral Rule

-The Funeral Rule is a famous piece of administrative law (a policy that, though not enacted by a n executive branch agency instead of Congress, has the same overall affect of a Congressional law) that is aimed strictly at funeral homes and related establishments.
+The Funeral Rule is a famous piece of administrative law (a policy that, though not enacted by an executive branch agency instead of Congress, has the same overall affect of a Congressional law) that is aimed strictly at funeral homes and related establishments.
+Thanks to this movement in the memorial industry, consumers can greatly benefit from the fact that funeral homes can no longer impose abusive practices (which we will go into further details about later in this article).
+Additionally, this rule has allowed a great expansion in the memorial industry itself; for example, memorial websites that sell funeral products were not possible before the Funeral Rule.
+While families should contact the memorial website of interest, should they have any questions, they can certainly save a lot of time, and are even presented with a larger number of memorial options than what most funeral homes or cemeteries can offer.
+The larger selection of memorials, in turn, means that the family can rest assured that they found the right tribute to represent their beloved.
 The rule was established in 1984 after years of debate commonly thought to have been inspired by journalist Jessica Mittford's classic book, The American Way of Death.

 Mittford's book brought to light a great number of abusive practices that had become routine parts of the funeral industry by the 1960s.
 The allegations brought forth anger from activists, legislators, and regulators alike, and policies makers at all levels and branches of government spent much of the next two decades discussing how to force reform upon the country's funeral establishments.
 The Funeral Rule was the result, and though Mitfford said in an update to her book just before she died in 1996 that the rule had done little to stop corruption in the industry, it is widely credited with making the funeral business more friendly to customers looking to keep costs down.